 Hongtao Yi is assistant professor at the John Glenn College of Public Affairs, The Ohio State University.
 He earned his doctorate in Public Administration and Policy from Askew School of Public Administration and Policy at Florida State University in August, 2012.
 His research interests focus on policy process (policy tools/policy networks/policy diffusion/policy conflicts), energy policy and environmental policy.

-Professor Yi is known as a methodologist in advancing the studies of policy process, especially in the area of policy networks.
+Professor Yi is interested in the study of policy process, especially in the area of policy networks.
 He won the Theodore J Lowi Best Article Award from the Public Policy Section of the American Political Science Association for his contribution to the methodological advancement in policy network studies.
-Professor Yi is also recognized as a leading scholar in the study of green economy and green jobs, as he conducted several pioneer studies into quantitative assessment of green economy in the United States and China.
+Professor Yi is also known as a leading scholar in the study of green economy and green jobs, as he conducted several pioneer studies into quantitative assessment of green economy in the United States and China.

 In the past five years, he published 24 peer-reviewed articles and 2 book chapters in top outlets in the field of public affairs and environmental policy, including the Public Administration Review, Policy Studies Journal, Review of Policy Research, Global Environmental Change and Energy Policy.
 He has served as manuscript reviewers for more than 50 peer reviewed journals in the areas of public affairs, environmental and energy policy, environmental science and engineering, regional studies, and natural science.
 He has served as book prospectus reviewers for Oxford University Press, Palgrave MacMillan and Elsevier Press.